coinevo/coinevo-core/README.md

 ### On FreeBSD:

 The project can be built from scratch by following instructions for Linux above(but use `gmake` instead of `make`).
-If you are running monero in a jail, you need to add `sysvsem="new"` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.
+If you are running coinevo in a jail you need to add the flag: `allow.sysvipc=1` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.

-Monero is also available as a port or package as 'monero-cli`.
+We expect to add Coinevo into the ports tree in the near future, which will aid in managing installations using ports or packages.

 ### On OpenBSD:

-You will need to add a few packages to your system. `pkg_add cmake gmake zeromq libiconv boost`.
+You will need to add a few packages to your system. `pkg_add cmake gmake zeromq cppzmq libiconv boost`.

 The `doxygen` and `graphviz` packages are optional and require the xbase set.
 Running the test suite also requires `py-requests` package.

-Build monero: `env DEVELOPER_LOCAL_TOOLS=1 BOOST_ROOT=/usr/local gmake release-static`
+Build coinevo: `env DEVELOPER_LOCAL_TOOLS=1 BOOST_ROOT=/usr/local gmake release-static`

-Note: you may encounter the following error, when compiling the latest version of monero as a normal user:
+Note: you may encounter the following error, when compiling the latest version of coinevo as a normal user:

 ```
 LLVM ERROR: out of memory